lhenneman/disperseR/README.md

 ### Download and installation.

 Start by typing the following in your R console.
 This will download the package from GitHub, install it and build the vignettes.
+This might take some minutes.

 ``` r
 devtools::install_github("garbulinskamaja/disperseR", force = TRUE, build_vignettes = TRUE)